Graham Basanti

 Graham Basanti a.k.a.
-M. G. Basanti is a Silver jubilee Woman priest and the first Ordinand from the Protestant Jeypore Evangelical Lutheran Church Society (JELC), headquartered in Jeypore, Odisha, India.
+M. G. Basanti is a silver jubilee woman priest and the first ordinand from the Protestant Jeypore Evangelical Lutheran Church Society (JELC), headquartered in Jeypore, Odisha, India.
 She was in the forefront of JELC leadership, representing it at United Evangelical Lutheran Churches in India in Chennai, Tamil Nadu.
-Basanti has been a founding member of Association of Theologically Trained Women of India (ATTWI), and was also elected to its Executive Committee for the bienniums 1979-1981 and 2002-2006.
-Basanti has also been associated with National Council of Churches in India.
+Basanti has been a founding member of the Association of Theologically Trained Women of India (ATTWI), and was also elected to its executive committee for the bienniums 1979–1981 and 2002–2006.
+Basanti has also been associated with the National Council of Churches in India.

 After completion of her spiritual formation in 1974, Basanti became a Matron of the century-old all-girls' JELC-Boarding in Kotpad.
 The boarding home was development-centric, which provided care for girls from interior areas.
 Basanti remained in its service for eighteen years until her ordination in 1992.
 She was then reassigned pastoral duties at Nowrangpur, until her retirement in 2009.

 Early life and spiritual formation

 Basanti's father used to serve in the Indian Armed Forces.
 Basanti was born during his father's service in Undivided Assam in Shillong.
-After her scholastic studies in various schools across India, she discerned her avocation towards spirituality in the 1970s and became an Aspirante studying between 1970-1974 at a Spiritual Formation Centre, that is, Jensen Theological College, Kotpad, which was established on 10 April 1877.
-Notable faculty associated with the College included Spiritual Formators comprising the Old Testament Scholar, Subhasito Snehomoyo Patro, Dr. Theol.
-(Kiel), the New Testament Scholar, Kishore Chandra Patra Kosala, Dr. Theol.
-(Kiel), among others.
+After her scholastic studies in various schools across India, she discerned her avocation towards spirituality in the 1970s and became an Aspirante studying between 1970 and 1974 at a Spiritual Formation Centre, that is, Jensen Theological College, Kotpad, which was established on 10 April 1877.
+Notable faculty associated with the college included spiritual formators comprising the Old Testament scholar Subhasito Snehomoyo Patro, Dr. Theol.
+(Kiel); and the New Testament scholar Kishore Chandra Patra Kosala, Dr. Theol.
+(Kiel); among others.